 - Press – Win+I.

-- Choose Remote Desktop from the left on the next Settings page.
+- Click – System from the left pane on the Settings app.

 - When you enable, 2 options show up.